codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 <a href="http://imgur.com/NRr6dHK.png" target="_blank"><img src="http://imgur.com/NRr6dHK.png"/></a>

-## Implementing with ListView
+## Implementing with ListView and GridView

-Every `AdapterView` has support for binding to the `OnScrollListener` events which are triggered whenever a user scrolls through the collection.
+Every `AdapterView` (such as `ListView` and `GridView`) has support for binding to the `OnScrollListener` events which are triggered whenever a user scrolls through the collection.
 Using this system, we can define a basic `EndlessScrollListener` which supports most use cases by creating our own class that extends `OnScrollListener`:

 ```java
 import android.widget.AbsListView;